 On the other hand, Hatchet is not a particularly standout or original genre entry.
 It is however competently well made, which certainly stands it above the majority of slasher films just from the starting line.
 An added bonus is the undeniable sense of humour that Adam Green gives the film.
 Particularly amusing are some of the airhead lines that the two bimbos come out with in their mutual bitch fight Are you sure the number is 911?
 Maybe you have to type in a different area code? and You do know the vibrator goes in your cooch and not your ear, right? or the debate that goes Im going to call the police and theyre going to send the cops.
 Theyre the same thing, Are not.
 On the other hand, the film lacks the cleverness of playing and wrapping itself around genre cliches that something like Scream had.
 All that Hatchet seems to have in its favour is a sense of humour and an extremely high level of gore.
 That is enough to make it an amiable entry but does not elevate the film to the various modern classic hyperboles that some genre purveyors were reaching for when it came out.

-There were two sequels Hatchet II (2010) and Hatchet III (2013).
+There were three sequels Hatchet II (2010), Hatchet III (2013) and Victor Crowley (2017).
 Adam Green returned to write and direct the first sequel write but wrote and handed the directorial chair to someone else for the second, before returning to direct the third.